Sam-Wisdoms/readme-generator/README.md

  Install

 ## How to use the project
-  'To use the project, make sure to download and install the track app which has an inbuilt instruction.'
+  "To use the project, make sure to download and install the track app which has an inbuilt instruction."

 ## License